coughlo93/PFDA_Project/README.md

 ## Requirements

-To run the analysis, I ensured the following packages were installed:
+To run the analysis, I ensured the following packages were necessary:

 - Python
 - Pandas